Manya7864/Manya7864/README.md

 # Hi 👋 I'm [Manish Yadav](https://github.com/Manya7864),

+A passionate developer from India

+I choose to take a Bachelor of Science at Vartak College in Mumbai because I enjoy coding and solving problems.
+My current course of study at Masai School is Full-Stack Web Development.
+My hunger to learn and ability to work with any new kind of tools and technologies makes me unique and capable of writing production-ready code using React, JavaScript, HTML, CSS, Bootstrap on the Front-end, and Node.js to build any web page applications, and a few projects got me hands-on experience with MERN Technology.
+Now, I am currently looking forward to a position where I can utilize my skills and grow with the growth of the company.

 🔭 I’m currently working on Self Development<br>👯 I’m looking to collaborate on Web Development Projects<br>🤝 I’m looking for help with DSA<br>🌱 I’m currently learning Full Stack Web Developer<br>💬 Ask me about anything related MERN Developent, I am happy to help<br>⚡ Fun fact Not So Funny<br> 📝 I occasionaly write articles on [medium](https://medium.com/@manishyadav78642080)<br>👨‍💻 All of my projects are available at [github repo](https://github.com/Manya7864?tab=repositories)<br>📫 How to reach me **manishyadav78642080@gmail.com**